 Innovation and knowledge derived from space exploration and related activities support economic growth, deliver high returns on investment, generate new technologies and job creation.
 More countries and non-governmental entities than ever are interested in engaging in these activities.
 As global interest grows, awareness of and adherence to international space law becomes ever more important.
 In this regard, UNOOSA is the UN entity responsible for the planning and implementation of activities aimed at building Member State capacity in space law and policy.
 We have been working with established and emerging space-faring nations on such activities since the Office was established by the UN General Assembly in 1958.

 Celebrating its 50th Anniversary in 2017, the UN Outer Space Treaty (OST) serves as the foundation of international space law.
-Since the OST, governments have agreed, through the UN, a growing list of treaties, principals and guidelines that, collectively, constitute the normative framework governing activities in outer space.
+Since the OST, governments have agreed, through the UN, a growing list of treaties, principles, and guidelines that, collectively, constitute the normative framework governing activities in outer space.
 This framework has been instrumental in sustaining over half a century of exponential growth in space activities and the global space economy.

 Today, stakeholders around the world are accessing the space environment and investing their political and economic capital in space activities.
 With this explosion of new actors, there is a pressing need to enhance efforts to raise awareness of, and adherence to, the existing normative framework governing outer space activities.